BABY FORMULA

 Holle's organic pouches, which are EU organic and often also Demeter quality, are made from 100% fruits, veggies, cereal, and yogurt, making them ideal snacks on the go.
 Free from unwanted additives, they're a superior choice for quality and taste, so take a look at the options that are suitable from 6 months onwards for weaning.

-If you are hoping to start the introduction a little earlier, HiPP also has pouches that are suitable for babies as early as 4 months.
+If you are hoping to start the introduction a little earlier, HiPP pouches that are suitable for babies as early as 4 months.
 They are a fantastic choice, made from 100% organic fruits, grains and veggies.

 Gradually Introducing a Variety of Foods and Textures